nikkorap/NuclearMods/clientside, QOL, accessibility/WSOYappinator/README.md

           └─ audiofiles.wav
 ```

+## How to make new Packs

-you can easily add your own voicelines by dropping them into the mod's audio/name folder, or make a whole separate voiceline set by making a new folder with .wav files and a eventPriorities.txt file.
+you can add your own voicelines by dropping them into the mod's audio/name folder, or make a whole separate voiceline set by making a new folder with .wav files and a eventPriorities.txt file.
 The files have to be .wav and have a name like this: (event)_(number).wav.

 these are the current events and their priority levels, you can customise them in the voiceline sets eventPriorities.txt.